 From Table 2, the participants were made up of 36 senior police officers, 2 people from the Ministry of the Interior, 2 each from the Ghana Prisons Service, Ghana Immigration Service, National Security, and Fire Ghana Services.
 The others were 1 respondent from the Ghana Army, 2 people from the Department of Social Welfare and 15 retired officers from the Police Service.
 The breakdown was as follows: 2 Commissioners, 2 Deputy Commissioners, 2 Assistant Commissioners and 9 in the Superintendent category.
 These officers had served for a minimum of 25 years and a maximum of 36 years.
 One ex-convict was also interviewed.
-Two former IGPs agreed to participate in the study but much as I tried, I could not meet them at the appointed schedules for the interviews.
-In their place, two staff officers who served under the IGPs were interviewed.
+Two former IGPs agreed to participate in the study but much as I tried, I could not meet them at the appointed schedules for the interviewed.